Ear Drainage: Types, Causes and Treatment

 2. Steroid Nasal Sprays:

-3. Antihistamines medication (Anti-allergy)
+3. Antihistamine medication (Anti-allergy)

 Some over-the-counter medications that can treat ear drainage are :